nbarbettini/little-aspnetcore-todo/README.md

 dotnet run
 ```

+Now navigate your browser to the address displayed.
+Something like : ``Now listening on: http://localhost:5000``

 ## Questions?
 Comments?

 If you run into trouble, feel free to [file an issue](https://github.com/nbarbettini/little-aspnetcore-todo/issues) here on Github.